MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ---
 # Introduction to Microsoft Edge WebView2

 The Microsoft Edge WebView2 control enables you to embed web technologies \(HTML, CSS, and JavaScript\) in your native apps.
 The WebView2 control uses [Microsoft Edge (Chromium)][MicrosoftedgeinsiderMain] as the rendering engine to display the web content in native apps.
 With WebView2, you may embed web code in different parts of your native app.
-You may also build the entire native app within a single WebView instance.
+Build all of the native app within a single WebView instance.
 For information on how to start building a WebView2 app, navigate to [Get Started](#getting-started).

 :::image type="complex" source="./media/WebView2/whatwebview.png" alt-text="What is WebView?" lightbox="./media/WebView2/whatwebview.png":::
    What is WebView?